From Perceptrons to Long-Term Memory

 Historical Anecdote: Slow Recognition

 The core ideas behind LSTM trace back to Sepp Hochreiter’s 1991 diploma thesis.
-As often happens in AI, the importance of the method was not fully appreciated immediately.
+The method was not immediately treated as the default answer to sequence modeling.
 Over time, however, LSTMs became the standard recurrent architecture in industrial and academic sequence modeling before the rise of Transformer-based systems.

 The Evolution of Bottlenecks